cdap-guides/cdap-workflow-guide/README.rst

 ``PurchaseEventVerifier`` needs to be a public class which implements the interface ``Predicate<WorkflowContext>``.
 The ``apply`` method in the predicate takes ``WorkflowContext`` as a parameter.
 The Hadoop counters emitted by the previous MapReduce program (in our case ``PurchaseEventParser``) can be retrieved in this method using the ``workflowContext`` object.
-We query for the number of input records to the mapper and the number of records emitted by the mapper.
-If at least 80% of the records were processed by the mapper, the method returns true, in which case the ``fork`` in the Workflow will be executed.
-If the method returns false, the ``otherwise`` section in the ``condition`` is executed, which contains the ``EmailNotifier`` custom action.
+We query for the number of input records to the mappers and the number of records emitted by the mappers.
+If at least 80% of the records were successfully parsed and emitted as ``Purchase`` by the mappers, the method returns true and the ``fork`` in the Workflow will be executed.
+If the method returns false, the ``otherwise`` section in the ``condition`` is executed, which contains the ``ProblemLogger`` custom action.

 Build and Run Application